AsterNighT/software-engineering-backend/README.md

   - Use camelCase for names
 - **Do not just throw your code somewhere**, do good module partition and refer to https://github.com/golang-standards/project-layout for layout.
 - Always use English.
 And use good English for everyone's sake.
+- The project is meant to be developed and built on linux tool chains.
+Its Makefile and similar scripts serve this purpose.
+It may or may not run properly on windows.
+Handle it yourself if you work on windows.
 - Write markdown for documents in this repo.
 Microsoft Doc is not acceptable.
 - If you have trouble cloning from git, refer to https://doc.fastgit.org/zh-cn/#%E5%85%B3%E4%BA%8E-fastgit
 - If you have trouble downloading go modules, refer to https://goproxy.io/zh/